syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/simple-mail-merge.md

 # Simple Mail merge

+You can create a Word document template using Microsoft Word application or by adding merge fields in the Word document programmatically.
+For further information, click [here](https://help.syncfusion.com/file-formats/docio/working-with-mail-merge#how-to-create-word-document-template).

+## Mail merge with string arrays

 The `MailMerge` class provides various overloads for `Execute` method to perform Mail merge from various data sources.
 The Mail merge operation replaces the matching merge fields with the respective data.

 The following code example shows how to create a Word template document with merge fields.